Book St. Mark's Campanile Tickets

 St. Mark's Campanile, a bell tower in St. Mark's Square in Venice, Italy, was originally built in the 12th century as a lighthouse, but has since been rebuilt several times due to various calamities.
 The current structure, standing at 98.6 meters, was completed in 1912 and is the perfect spot to get views of Venice.

-Why Visit St. Mark’s Campanile?
+Why visit St. Mark’s Campanile?

 St. Mark’s Campanile